-1) Using Potato spindle tuber viroid as a model to understand plant-microbe interactions.
+1) Using potato spindle tuber viroid (PSTVd) as a model to understand plant-microbe interactions.

 2) Deciphering the RNA-based epigenetic control underlying tomato development.

-Transcription from PSTVd RNA genome to antisense RNA intermediates utilizes RNA-dependent RNA Polymerase (RdRP) activity of DNA-dependent RNA Polymerase II (Pol II).
+Besides, transcription from PSTVd RNA genome to antisense RNA intermediates utilizes RNA-dependent RNA Polymerase (RdRP) activity of DNA-dependent RNA Polymerase II (Pol II).
 Pol II typically uses DNA templates for generating mRNAs, and its shift to using RNA templates confers novel regulation of gene expression.
-Such RdRP activity of Pol II regulates the stability of a mammalian B2 RNA and the infection of human Hepatitis delta virus (HDV).
-Thus, understanding RdRP activity of Pol II has enormous implications in basic sciences, agriculture and biomedical research.
-My laboratory will continue to explore novel transcription factors, such as Transcription Factor IIIA variants (TFIIIA-7ZF and TFIIIA-9ZF), and their mechanisms underpinning the RdRP activity of Pol II.
+Such RdRP activity of Pol II controls the infection of human hepatitis delta virus (HDV).
+Thus, understanding the RdRP activity of Pol II has enormous implications in basic sciences, agriculture and biomedical research.
+My laboratory is dedicated to explore and characterize novel auxiliary factors and their functional mechanisms in the RdRP activity of Pol II.

 Epigenetic control of tomato development: